LHolten/blog/content/hidden/rust_query_0.4.md

     })
 }
 ```
 The derive macro will fill each field from the column with identical name.
-So no more unnecessary selection like `score: m.score()`.
+So no more unnecessary selection like `score: m.score()` and `timestamp: m.timestamp()`.

 Defining the `Score` type is still quite verbose though.
 Which is why I added another option that is even more concise.
 Hold on to your hat, because this improvement is going to blow you away!
 ```rust,hl_lines=1
 fn read_scores(txn: &Transaction<Schema>) -> Vec<Measurement!(score, timestamp)> {